 Boris Johnson is the first Conservative MP to join this growing community and run his own weblog.

 The weblog is already populated with data going back to the start of the year, including press releases, parliamentary appearances, and many of his articles as featured in the Telegraph.
-Now the site has launched, it will also feature regular posts directly from the MP himself – and allow the public to comment on these thoughts.
+Now the site has launched, so we will work together with SEO Brisbane to provide it with the best visibility possible so that we not only have a bigger chance of success and getting off the ground, but also so we are able to reach as many people as possible with our information.
+This site will also feature regular posts directly from the MP himself – and allow the public to comment on these thoughts.

 Tim Ireland, Head of Online Marketing for Screen Pages (a web design and ecommerce provider in Wisley, Surrey), who produced the weblog for Tom Watson and also this latest weblog for Boris Johnson, has been campaigning to get more MPs to communicate in this way for well over a year, even to the point of encouraging constituents to blog of behalf of their MPs via ‘proxy blogs’ in the hope they will get the message.
 So far there are seventeen proxy-blogs, and the list is growing by using a digital agency converted to help convert leads and a SEO Management.